robertorcosta/azure-docs.pt-br/articles/cosmos-db/migrate-java-v4-sdk.md

 ### <a name="indexing"></a>Indexação

-O trecho de código a seguir mostra as diferenças em como a indexação é criada entre as APIs assíncronas 4,0 e 3. x. x:
+O trecho de código a seguir mostra as diferenças em como a indexação é criada entre as APIs Assíncronas 4.0 e 3.x.x:

-# <a name="java-sdk-40-async-api"></a>[API assíncrona do SDK do Java 4,0](#tab/java-v4-async)
+# <a name="java-sdk-40-async-api"></a>[API Assíncrona do SDK do Java 4.0](#tab/java-v4-async)

 ```java
 CosmosContainerProperties containerProperties = new CosmosContainerProperties(containerName, "/lastName");